Santa Fe, New Mexico’s Weekend Travel Guide

 Zaplin Lampert Gallery

 The renowned Zaplin Lampert Gallery specializes in the art of the American West and that of famed New Mexican printmakers Gustave Baumann and Gene Kloss.
-You’ll also find nineteenth and early twentieth-century American paintings along with early works from Santa Fe Art Colony and Taos Society artists.
+It also features nineteenth—and early twentieth-century American paintings and early works from Santa Fe Art Colony and Taos Society artists.

 8 Unique Places to Eat in Santa Fe

-Santa Fe’s restaurant scene is as vibrant as this multicultural city itself.
+Santa Fe’s dining scene is as vibrant as this multicultural city itself.
 From the essential green chile to authentic Indian curry, you’ll find delicious food all over town.
-To help visitors find the best places to chow down in Santa Fe, we’ve rounded up eight of our favorite eating places.
+To help visitors find the best places to eat in Santa Fe, we’ve rounded up eight of our favorite eating places.
 Buena comida!

-Eight of the Best Restaurants in Santa Fe
+Eight of the Best Restaurants in Santa Fe, New Mexico

 These eight restaurants are listed in random order starting with our favorite spots for breakfast and ending with fabulous places for dinner, whether you prefer casual or fine dining.

 Santa Fe is home to the breakfast burrito and no place does them better than the Famous Plaza Cafe.
-This favorite with the locals offers handheld burritos if you’re eager to start experiencing everything Santa Fe has to offer.
+If you’ve ever wondered where locals eat in Santa Fe, this is a favorite, offering handheld burritos if you’re eager to start experiencing everything Santa Fe has to offer.
 If you prefer a sit-down breakfast, order your breakfast burrito smothered with your choice of red or green chile.
 By the way, did you know that if you specify “Christmas,” you’ll get both red and green chile?

 Enjoy the ambiance of a colorful fiesta while feasting on delicious specialties like smoked trout hash at Cafe Pasqual’s.
 This small restaurant serves up the big, bold flavors of New Mexico and Old Mexico, along with a few Mediterranean and Asian dishes.